Last Updated on October 6, 2022 by Editorial Team

 - English Vocabulary building in students of EFL: EFL means English as Foreign Language.
-Thus, students living in countries where English is taught as second language or foreign language use rote memorizing to build their vocabulary learning strategies.
+Thus, students living in countries where English is taught as a second language or foreign language use rote memorizing to build their vocabulary learning strategies.

-- Practical Chemistry Skills Development in Students: Chemistry is a subject where a lot of memorizing of formulae, structure and equations is required.
+- Practical Chemistry Skills Development in Students: Chemistry is a subject where a lot of memorizing of formulae, structure, and equations is required.
 These skills may be strongly developed with repeated reading and recalling or, in specific terms, rote memorizing.

 - Basic mental math activities like dodging numbers: In many exams, the students are required to solve a variety of questions in very less time.
 Doing their best in minimal time requires them to be fast in thinking and retrieval of concepts.
-Simple prior-to-exam activity like rote memorizing basic arithmetic formulae can offer more time.
+A simple prior-to-exam activity like rote memorizing basic arithmetic formulae can offer more time.
 Thus, every quick calculation done due to learned formulas means more time for complex problems; and eventually, better performance in exams.